ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Set CloudEvents extensions to send to the destination.
 Must be in `NAME=VALUE` format.
 This action adds a new CloudEvents extension or overrides an existing CloudEvent attribute.
 Specify one extension per `--extension` option; for example, `--ext extA=A --ext extB=B`.
 This value is *optional*.
 </dd>
 <dt>`--force`, `-f`</dt>
-<dd>Force to create a ping event subscription.
+<dd>Force to create a cron event subscription.
 This option skips the validation of the specified destination.
 This value is *optional*.
 The default value is <code>false</code>.
 </dd>
 <dt>`--no-wait`, `--nw`</dt>
-<dd>Create the ping event subscription and do not wait for the subscription to be ready.
+<dd>Create the cron event subscription and do not wait for the subscription to be ready.
 If you specify the `--no-wait` option, the subscription create begins and does not wait.
-Use the `subscription ping get` command to check the subscription status.
+Use the `subscription cron get` command to check the subscription status.
 This value is *optional*.
 The default value is <code>false</code>.
 </dd>
 <dt>`--output`, `-o`</dt>
 <dd>Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
 This value is *optional*.